Documentation

 • Check prerequisites (Docker, pnpm) and give guided recovery output if anything is missing

-• Reset and seed the local database with a preview user
+• Apply Prisma migrations and seed the database with a preview user

 • Create apps/web/.env.local from the example file if it does not exist